sauravsit/ITS/README.md

 module load vcs
 ```

-- The user is expected to get a docker enabled machine/VM with sudo access. (only if the user wishes to try tutorial in docker mode)
+- The user is expected to get a docker enabled machine/VM with sudo access.
 It should be a machine with following minimum requirements.
 ```
 CPU:	4